This article has been updated.

 The European Commission’s Contingency Action Plan for Brexit lays out basic plans in a no-deal scenario to regulate citizens’ rights, financial services, air transport, road haulage, customs and exports, and climate policy.

 It does not cover issues such as cooperation on security, crime and terrorism.
-However, a British government paper makes it clear that the UK would no longer have a formal relationship with Europol, and would no longer be part of existing systems on data-sharing, extradition, and co-operating to fight money-laundering and terrorist financing.
-The UK's security minister has warned that both sides would be put at greater risk.
+However, a British government paper published when Theresa May was in office makes it clear that the UK would no longer have a formal relationship with Europol, and would no longer be part of existing systems on data-sharing, extradition, and co-operating to fight money-laundering and terrorist financing.
+The UK's then security minister warned that both sides would be put at greater risk.

 For scientific research, the British government has guaranteed funding for UK competitive bids for EU projects submitted before Brexit.
 But there is uncertainty over future partnerships beyond Horizon 2020, the EU research and innovation programme, when it ends next year.
 The government says it wants talks with the EU to ensure the UK can continue taking part in programmes as a third country.

-The UK government has also published a series of papers giving advice on the consequences of no-deal and how to prepare.
+The May government also published a series of papers giving advice to British citizens and businesses on the consequences of no-deal and how to prepare.
 It confirms that there would be no agreement on applying arrangements set out in the exit deal.